2014 Mid-America Intercollegiate Athletics Association football season: Preseason outlook

-On August 18, the National Collegiate Athletics Association released the AFCA Coaches poll was released.
+On August 18, the National Collegiate Athletic Association released the AFCA Coaches poll was released.
 The three MIAA teams that are ranked are: Northwest Missouri at #1, Pittsburg State at #9, and Emporia State tied at #22.
 Others that received votes were: Central Missouri with 82 votes, Missouri Western with 38, and Washburn with 2.

 On August 26, D2football.com released their Top 25 poll.
 Four other MIAA schools were ranked in the D2football.com poll; Northwest Missouri State at #1, Pittsburg State at #9, Emporia State was chosen at #19 and Missouri Western at #24.

 Schedule

 The first week of conference play began on Thursday, September 4, 2014.
 The schedule is subject to change.